Table of Contents

 Questions towards the family’s anamnesis as well as journeys abroad can supply important insights.
 Las but not least the psychosocial situation of the patient as well as the personal impairments caused by the skin changes should be questioned.

 Simple clinical tests can be conducted during the examination and can contribute important information for making a diagnosis.
-One of these simple tests, the aforementioned palpation provides information about consistency, mobility, painfulness, heat or cold of the skin, pulsation and other characteristics of the efflorescence.
+One of these simple tests, the previously mentioned palpation provides information about consistency, mobility, painfulness, soreness, heat or cold of the skin, pulsation and other characteristics of the efflorescence.

 Crusts can be removed to assess the wound and the expansion of the wound.
 In case secrete is abstracted, it can also be assessed.